mattermost-community/mattermost-plugin-confluence/README.md

 4. To manage GitHub releases using CircleCI, you need to add your github personal access token to your project's environment variables.
    - Follow the instructions [here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to create a personal access token.
 For CircleCI releases, you would need the `repo` scope.
    - Add the environment variable to your project as `GITHUB_TOKEN` by following the instructions [here](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project).

-## Installation

-1. Go to the [releases page of this GitHub repository](https://github.com/mattermost/mattermost-plugin-confluence/releases/latest) and download the latest release for your Mattermost server.
-2. Upload this file in the Mattermost **System Console > Plugins > Management** page to install the plugin.
-To learn more about how to upload a plugin, [see the documentation](https://docs.mattermost.com/administration/plugins.html#plugin-uploads).
-3. You can configure the Plugin from **System Console > Plugins > Confluence**.

-## Configuration

-- **Secret**: The generated Webhook Secret for use in Conlfuence Webhook Configuration.